matvp25/Mateo_Velez/README.md

 A recent visit to the temple helped me reflect on my role as a disciple of Jesus Christ in the software engineering field.
 The quiet and peace of the temple reminded me of the Savior’s servant leadership, which I strive to emulate.
 I now view my profession not merely as a job, but as a calling to serve others through empathy, diligence, and humility.
 In the BlackJack Game, for instance, I implemented accessible UI elements not because they were required, but because they aligned with my values—respect, inclusivity, and compassion.

-"Whatever you do, do it heartily, as to the Lord and not to men." – Colossians 3:23
+"Whatever you do, do it heartily, as to the Lord and not to men." – Colossians 3:23.

 ### Usability Testing and Portfolio Enhancements
 I conducted usability testing with two peers and one faculty mentor.
 Their feedback emphasized:
-Strong personal reflection
+Strong personal reflection.
-Need for clearer structure and visual consistency
+Need for clearer structure and visual consistency.

 **Implemented Feedback:**
- - Added consistent headers and bullet points
+ - Added consistent headers and bullet points.
- - Reorganized technical sections for clarity
+ - Reorganized technical sections for clarity.
- - Streamlined project descriptions for accessibility by both technical and non-technical readers These changes mirror the principles I use in software development: clarity, usability, and respect for the end user.
+ - Streamlined project descriptions for accessibility by both technical and non-technical readers.
+These changes mirror the principles I use in software development: clarity, usability, and respect for the end user.

 ### Reflective Essay: Alignment of My Portfolio with Evolving Goals